-Expertise: International Trade, Multinational Activity, Financial Frictions, China
+Expertise: International Trade, Multinational Activity, Financial Frictions, Europe, China and US.

 Current Areas of Research:

-Dr. Manova’s research focuses on three themes in international trade and investment.
-One line of work examines the effects of financial frictions and resource misallocation on international trade, multinational activity, and the welfare gains from globalization.
-Another strand of research studies firm heterogeneity in international trade, with a focus on product quality and managerial practices.
-A third set of projects explore the determinants of firms’ position in global value chains and its consequences for firm performance and the aggregate economy.
+Professor Manova's research explores three themes in international economics: (i) the effects of financial frictions and resource misallocation on international trade, multinational activity, and the welfare impact of globalization; (ii) the role of firm heterogeneity, with a focus on productivity, product quality, and management practices; and (iii) the determinants of firms’ participation in global value chains and its consequences for firm performance and aggregate economies.

 - PhD Economics, Harvard University, June 2007